theory/pgenv/README.md

    $ pgenv config edit 10.5
    <output omitted>

+The `edit` command will start your favourite editor, that is whatever it is set within the `EDITOR` variable.
+If such variable is not set you will be warned.
 Use the `delete` subcommand To delete a configuration:

    $ pgenv config delete 10.5